https://ukhsa.blog.gov.uk/2024/05/13/should-we-be-worried-about-the-new-covid-19-variant-2/

 What vaccination programme is in place for COVID-19 in the UK?

 Vaccines remain our best defence against severe disease and hospitalisation from flu and COVID-19.
-Our spring 2025 COVID-19 vaccination programme remains open and eligible people can book via the NHS App, website or by phoning 119 until 17 June 2025.
+Our spring 2025 COVID-19 vaccination programme is now closed but NHS England will confirm details on how and when eligible people can access the autumn vaccine in due course.

 What surveillance systems are in place?

-We publish the latest surveillance data for COVID-19 and other respiratory illnesses weekly, to the UKHSA data dashboard, and we publish our COVID-19 and flu surveillance report fortnightly at the moment.
+At present, we publish the latest surveillance data for COVID-19 and other respiratory illnesses fortnightly, to the UKHSA data dashboard.
 We’re also getting vital data from those who are admitted to hospital with symptoms, and we are utilising genome sequencing to understand which variants people are most vulnerable to.

 There are also specific surveillance programmes in place, where small sample groups are tested regularly.
 These allow us to monitor trends in the wider community.